How To Choose and Use Trekking Poles?

 - Please pay attention to the material from which the poles are made, affecting their strength and weight.
 The best are carbon fiber and aluminum.

 - The locking system is also important.
-It should be convenient, fast and reliable.
-You can adjust each stick model to your height thanks to the height adjustment.
+It should be convenient, fast, and reliable.
+Thanks to the height adjustment, you can adjust each stick model to your height.
 So, you set the height and block it.
 You have two ways to do this: internal and external.

 - The length of the trekking poles and how they are folded are also important.
 After folding them, the length of the poles is important so that they can be easily transported or attached to a backpack.
 So it is advisable to be as compact as possible.
 We can choose two-segment poles, three-segment, and four-segment poles.
 So far, we have used two and three-segmented ones and can recommend them.

-- The handle should be comfortable and pleasant to the touch, well-shaped.
-Therefore, in our opinion, cork handles are the best, which fit perfectly to the hand.
-And even in the hottest, when you hike to the Wave or other amazing hike in the heat, your hand won’t sweat.
+- The handle should be comfortable and pleasant to the touch and well-shaped.
+Therefore, we think cork handles are the best, which fit perfectly to the hand.
+And even in the hottest, when you hike to the Wave or other amazing hike but in the heat, your hand won’t sweat.

-- Each model of trekking poles is equipped with straps on the wrists.
-Ensure that they are wide and pleasant on the inside and that they can be fastened easily and efficiently.
+- Each model of trekking pole is equipped with straps on the wrists.
+Ensure that they are wide and pleasant inside and can be fastened easily and efficiently.

-- Spare tips, which are the element most exposed to wear.
-It would be best if you were sure that the seller had provided the option of purchasing spare tips and can be easily replaced.
-It is worth using rubber tip covers that will extend the life of the tip.
+- Spare tips are the element most exposed to wear.
+It would be best if you were sure that the seller had provided the option of purchasing spare tips which can be easily replaced.
+It is worth using rubber tip covers to extend the tip’s life.